cloudposse/terraform-aws-components/modules/eks/karpenter/README.md

 We provision IAM Role for Nodes launched by Karpenter because they must run with an Instance Profile that grants permissions necessary to run containers and configure networking.

-We define the IAM role for the Instance Profile in `components/terraform/eks/cluster/karpenter.tf`.
+We define the IAM role for the Instance Profile in `components/terraform/eks/cluster/controller-policy.tf`.

 Note that we provision the EC2 Instance Profile for the Karpenter IAM role in the `components/terraform/eks/karpenter` component (see the next step).

-Run the following commands to provision the EKS Fargate Profile for Karpenter and the IAM role for instances launched by Karpenter on the blue EKS cluster and add the role ARNs to the `aws-auth` ConfigMap:
+Run the following commands to provision the EKS Instance Profile for Karpenter and the IAM role for instances launched by Karpenter on the blue EKS cluster and add the role ARNs to the EKS Auth API:

 ```bash
 atmos terraform plan eks/cluster-blue -s plat-ue2-dev